John Zaffis

-John Zaffis (born December 18, 1955) is a paranormal researcher born and based in Connecticut, United States.
+John Zaffis (born December 18, 1955) is an American paranormal researcher born and based in Connecticut.
 He starred in the SyFy paranormal reality TV show, Haunted Collector, and runs the Paranormal and Demonology Research Society of New England, which he founded in 1998.

 Career

 Zaffis has over forty years of experience as a paranormal investigator.
 Research has taken Zaffis all over the United States as well as Canada, England, and Scotland.
 He lectures at colleges, universities, and libraries throughout the United States, although usually not under academic auspices.
 Zaffis currently runs the Museum of the Paranormal located in Stratford, Connecticut.
 He also starred in and wrote the documentary film Museum of the Paranormal, which was released in spring 2010 and produced by New Gravity Media.
 His first book, Shadows of the Dark, was co-written with Brian McIntyre and published in 2004 through iUniverse.

 A documentary film on his work and personal life, called John Zaffis: The World Within and produced by CORE Films (which also produced the paranormal documentary series Scared!), was released on September 3, 2010.